MrBenC88/Simple-Tile-Map-ProgramLibGDX/README.md

-## Wanderer-Microcosm
+## Simple Tile Map Example Program Using LibGDX
-Wanderer Microcosm- a Java based TileMap program using LibGDX to learn and understand tile maps better.
+A Java based TileMap program using LibGDX to learn and understand tile maps better.

 A simple TileMap Program using LibGDX to render a TileMap made in Tiled.